Champions of Anteria

 Reviews

-- The game suffers from poor AI and control issues, leading to frustrating gameplay experiences where characters do not respond as intended.
+- The AI is poorly designed, leading to frustrating combat experiences where characters do not respond to commands effectively.

 “The mix of 5 heroes when you can only bring 3 to a mission combined with the craftable turrets and potions makes strategic choices on mission loadouts important.”